SAP-samples/btp-azure-opensap/Week3/Unit4/README.md

 ![WF Monitor](./images/u4_wm_task.png)

 3.3.
-Now, that you have seen that the workflow task was successfully triggered, open <https://outlook.com> and log in with your Microsoft365 Developer account.
+Now, that you have seen that the workflow task was successfully triggered, open <https://outlook.com> and log in with your **Microsoft365 Developer account**.

 >Note, in this demo example the requestor and approver are the same person